viperproject/gobra-book/src/01/loops-binarysearch.md

 This contract does not yet capture that `idx` must be the first index where `target` is found or else the position where `target` would appear in the sort order.

 Here is the first implementation of `BinarySearchArr`.
-The elements with an index between `low` and `high` denote the parts of the array that remain to be searched for `target`.
+The elements with an index between `lowElement` and `highElement` denote the parts of the array that remain to be searched for `target`.
 We must add several loop invariants until this function satisfies its contract.
 ``` go does_not_verify
 ~const N = 1000